 At some point when I am ready, I will flip the switch to "Public" for my private virtual home in VR cyberspace, enabling visitors worldwide to drop in for a visit.
 If you’re the Oculus platform, I’d love to Connect and visit your virtual home space and see what you’ve done with your space.

 Entering the Rift Web (ETR Web) is a series of creative expressions created by Jim Intriglia, a Virtual Reality, storytelling and journalism enthusiast.
-ETR Web strives to apply the best of present day Web-based creative storytelling by fusing best practices that engage video, 360 photography, audio, graphic arts, journalism and narrative storytelling (autobiographies) in a multimedia experience that provides an interactive and immersive experience for the participant.
+ETR Web experiences strive to apply the best of present day Web-based creative storytelling by fusing best practices that engage video, 360 photography, audio, graphic arts, journalism and narrative storytelling (autobiographies) in a multimedia experience that provides an interactive and immersive experience for the participant.